purescript-polyform/polyform/README.md

       <$> field "planet" (string >>> hoistFnV \c → c in ["PL"...])
   ```

-You can see that with a little help from `purescript-variant` we are able to easily build modular validation solution - we are composing validators for different layers with consistent error handling.
+You can see that with a little help from `purescript-variant` we are able to construct modular validation solution - we are composing validators for different layers with consistent error handling.
 In this case we get a single function from request to a final value which processes the whole request stack.
-Of course we could use multiple shortcuts like `affjaxJson` but this is not the purpose of this example...
+Of course we could introduce multiple shortcuts to this chain (like predefined `affjaxJson`) but this is not the purpose of this example...

 Let's go back to the basics and look at the types provided by this library.
 We will see that we are playing with nothing more here then just functions...